Innovative training methodologies and integrated use of digital learning technology

 Participants may choose from elective courses that explore different thematic areas.
 Enjoy a highly participatory learning environment and share practical advice on relevant topics.

 The Academy will be offered in English and Spanish.
 All weekly plenary forum as well as some elective courses will be offered with simultaneous translation while most of the elective courses will be conducted in either English or Spanish.

 This course qualifies for the ITCILO Diploma for Labour Migration Experts and Practitioners.

 Take the Academy on Labour Migration, three courses out of all eligible courses within a five year period, and complete a capstone project to become part of a global cadre of practitioners and experts with a recognised set of skills in labour migration policy.

-The cost of participation is 1,510 EUR and is payable in advance by the participant or his or her sponsoring organization.
+The cost of participation is payable in advance by the participant or his or her sponsoring organization.

 This course is part of one Diploma programme: